Oncogene

 An oncogene is a gene that has the potential to cause cancer.
 In tumor cells, these genes are often mutated, or expressed at high levels.

-Most normal cells will undergo a programmed form of rapid cell death (apoptosis) when critical functions are altered and malfunctioning.
+Most normal cells undergo a preprogrammed rapid cell death (apoptosis) if critical functions are altered and then malfunction.
 Activated oncogenes can cause those cells designated for apoptosis to survive and proliferate instead.
 Most oncogenes began as proto-oncogenes: normal genes involved in cell growth and proliferation or inhibition of apoptosis.
-If, through mutation, normal genes promoting cellular growth are up-regulated (gain-of-function mutation), they will predispose the cell to cancer; thus, they are termed "oncogenes".
-Usually multiple oncogenes, along with mutated apoptotic or tumor suppressor genes will all act in concert to cause cancer.
+If, through mutation, normal genes promoting cellular growth are up-regulated (gain-of-function mutation), they predispose the cell to cancer and are termed oncogenes.
+Usually, multiple oncogenes, along with mutated apoptotic or tumor suppressor genes, act in concert to cause cancer.
 Since the 1970s, dozens of oncogenes have been identified in human cancer.
 Many cancer drugs target the proteins encoded by oncogenes.
+Oncogenes are a physically and functionally diverse set of genes, and as a result, their protein products have pleiotropic effects on a variety of intricate regulatory cascades within the cell.

+Genes known as proto-oncogenes are those that normally encourage cell growth and division in order to generate new cells or sustain the viability of pre-existing cells.
+When overexpressed, proto-oncogenes can be inadvertently activated (turned on), which changes them to oncogenes.

+There are numerous ways to activate (turn on) oncogenes in cells:

+Gene changes or mutations: A person's genetic "coding" may differ in a way that causes an oncogene to always be activated.
+These types of gene changes can develop spontaneously throughout the course of a person's life or they might be inherited from a parent when a transcription error occurs during cell division.

+Cells can frequently switch genes on or off via epigenetic mechanisms rather than actual genetic alterations.
+Alternately, different chemical compounds that can be linked to genetic material (DNA or RNA) may have an impact on which genes are active.
+An oncogene may sporadically become activated due to these epigenetic modifications.

+Chromosomal rearrangement: Every living creature has chromosomes, which are substantial strands of DNA that contain the genes for a cell.
+A chromosome's DNA sequence may alter each time a cell divides.
+This could cause a gene to be located near to a proto-oncogene that acts as an "on" switch, keeping it active even when it shouldn't.
+The cell can develop irregularly with the aid of this new oncogene.

+Gene duplication: If one cell has more copies of a gene than another, that cell may produce too much of a certain protein.